History of the Soviet Union (1927–1953): Post-war period

+Post Stalin's death

 On 1 March 1953, Stalin's staff found him semi-conscious on the bedroom floor of his Volynskoe dacha.
 He had suffered a cerebral hemorrhage.
 Stalin died on 5 March 1953.
 An autopsy revealed that he had died of a cerebral hemorrhage and that he also suffered from severe damage to his cerebral arteries due to atherosclerosis.
 It is possible that Stalin was murdered.
 Beria has been suspected of murder, although no firm evidence has ever appeared.